• Blog

 How Dry Plates Solved Aerial Photography’s Biggest Problem

-In 1860, if you wanted an aerial photo, you didn’t just need a camera—you needed a flying chemistry lab.
-The wet plate process required photographers to be part-aeronaut, part-chemist, and
+In 1860, if you wanted an aerial photo, you need more than just a camera.
+You needed a flying chemistry lab.
+The wet plate process required photographers to be part-aeronaut,

 Read More